-Effects on Disappointed and Satisfied treated groups are estimated separately relative to never-treated controls (municipalities that had offshore exploratory wells but no discoveries).
+Effects on Disappointed and Satisfied treated groups are estimated separately relative to never-treated controls (municipalities that had offshore exploratory wells but no discoveries) using Callaway and Sant'Anna (2020) estimator.
 Continuous outcomes use inverse hyperbolic sine, standard errors are clustered at municipality level, monetary values are deflated to constant 2010 BRL, and 95% confidence intervals are reported.
 Education and health provision indices are drawn from the FIRJAN Municipal Development Index (2020).